BEagle1984/silverback/docs/guides/broker/consuming/kafka/offset.md

 > [!Important]
 > Client-side offset storage is not a Kafka feature.
 It’s an application pattern.
-> Silverback deliberately **disables committing offsets to Kafka** and repositions the consumer based on the offsets stored in your chosen storage.
+> Silverback deliberately repositions the consumer based on the offsets stored in your chosen storage, instead of relying on the server-side Kafka offsets.
+> You can even disable storing the offsets in the Kafka broker using `DisableOffsetsCommit()`.

 ## When to Use It